Pavan-1997/K8s_Ingress/README.md

 - You can deploy any number of ingress controllers within a cluster.
 - There are many different Ingress controllers, and there’s support for cloud-native load balancers (from GCP, AWS, and Azure). e.g. Nginx, Ambassador, EnRoute, HAProxy, AWS ALB, AKS Application Gateway

+To be noted:

+- Ingress is an API object that manages external access to the services in a cluster, typically HTTP.
+It means you can use Ingress to make your Service accessible from outside.
+- Ingress is not a Service type, but it acts as the entry point for the cluster.
+- Ingress offers a simplistic gateway type solutions.
+- Ingress lets you consolidate your routing rules into a single resource and expose multiple services under the same IP address, using the same load balancers.
+- Ingress also enables configuration of resilience (time-outs, rate limiting), content-based routing, authentication and much more.

+Use cases:

+- Externally reachable URLs for applications deployed in Kubernetes clusters.
+- Load balancing rules and traffic, as well as TLS/SSL termination for each hostname, such as foo.example.com.
+- Content-based routing:
+  - Host-based routing.
+For example, routing requests with the host header foo.example.com to one group of services and the host header bar.example.com to another group.
+  - Path-based routing.
+For example, routing requests with the URI that starts with /serviceA to service A and requests with the URI that starts with /serviceB to service B.